Vidhi2104/CRUD/README.md

 # CRUD
 This repository contains a simple CRUD (Create, Read, Update, Delete) application that manages user registrations.
-The application uses an SQL database to store and retrieve registration data, with fields such as ID, Name, Email, and Date of Birth.
+The application uses an SQL database to store and retrieve registration data, with fields such as FirstName, LastName, Email, DateOfBirth, PhoneNumber, Gender, Address, City, State, ZipCode, Country

 Features
 Create a new user registration.